 The left pane of the vSphere Client displays your vSphere inventory.
 You can add and arrange objects in any way with the following considerations:

 - The name of an inventory object must be unique with its parent.

 - vApp names must be unique within the Virtual Machines and Templates view.

 - System permissions are inherited and cascade.
 When you assign a system permission to an object in the inventory, the same permission propagates down the object hierarchy.

 Tasks for Organizing Your Inventory

 Populating and organizing your inventory involves the following activities:

-- Setup networking by using vSphere Standard Switches or vSphere Distributed Switches.
-To use services such as vMotion, TCP/IP storage, Virtual SAN, and Fault Tolerance, setup VMkernel networking for these services.
+- Setting up networking by using vSphere Standard Switches or vSphere Distributed Switches.
+To use services such as vMotion, TCP/IP storage, VMware vSAN™, and Fault Tolerance, set up VMkernel networking for these services.
 For more information, see vSphere Networking.

-- Configure storage systems and create datastore inventory objects to provide logical containers for storage devices in your inventory.
+- Configuring storage systems and creating datastore inventory objects to provide logical containers for storage devices in your inventory.
 See vSphere Storage.

-- Create clusters to consolidate the resources of multiple hosts and virtual machines.
+- Creating clusters to consolidate the resources of multiple hosts and virtual machines.
 You can enable vSphere HA and vSphere DRS for increased availability and more flexible resource management.
-See vSphere Availability for information about configuring vSphere HA and vSphere Resource Management for information about configuring vSphere DRS.
+See vSphere Availability for information about configuring vSphere HA, and vSphere Resource Management for information about configuring vSphere DRS.